mandatary/mandatary.com.de/README.md

   </h1>
 </div>

-A monorepo for my personal website and projects, built with Turborepo and pnpm.
+A monorepo for our website and projects, built with Turborepo and pnpm.

 ## 📘 [mandatary.com.de](https://www.mandatary.com.de)